Call for interest: IGLN Advisory Council

 |

 Registration for this event is now closed.
-Please do not hesitate to reach out to the IGLNi network coordinator, Emma Pirie ([email protected]), if you have any questions.
+Please do not hesitate to reach out to the IGLN network coordinator, Emma Pirie ([email protected]), if you have any questions.

 New MOU Between Great Lakes Fishery Commission and Trent University to Support Collaboration Among Indigenous and Western Knowledge Systems